Dansyuqri/learn-go/README.md

 ```

 Once you have entered the exact filename, it will proceed to delete the file.
-This painstaking process of typing the exact name of the file will assure you that the deletion is by choice, not accident (similar to how deletion of a reposity on GitHub works).
+This painstaking process of typing the exact name of the file will assure you that the deletion is by choice, not accident (similar to how deletion of a repository on GitHub works).